 Metagenome and metatranscriptome sequencing

-We prepared genomic DNA (gDNA) and RNA from 5 m filtered gut samples obtained from five X. tropicalis tadpoles at stage NF56 raised in the same aquarium.
-Metagenomic and metatranscriptomic sequencing were performed by the Beijing Genomics Institute (BGI) using an Illumina HighSeqTM 2500.
+We prepared genomic DNA (gDNA) and RNA from freshly prepared 5 m filtered gut samples prepared as previously described and obtained from five X. tropicalis tadpoles at stage NF56 raised in the same aquarium.
+Metagenomic and metatranscriptomic library construction and sequencing were performed by the Beijing Genomics Institute (BGI) using an Illumina HighSeqTM 2500.
 The insert sizes of the metagenomic and metatranscriptomic libraries were 170 bp and 180 bp, respectively.
-We obtained 23 639 893 and 20 000 000 high quality 100bp paired end sequences for metagenomic (ERS716504) and metatranscriptomic (ERS716505), respectively.
+We obtained 47,279,786 and 40 000 000 high quality 100bp paired end sequences for metagenomic (ERS716504) and metatranscriptomic (ERS716505), respectively.

 16S rRNA and 16S rDNA library construction and sequencing

-gDNA or RNA were used as template for 16S Ribosomal RNA (16S rRNA) or DNA (16S rDNA) amplification.
-A detailed list of samples used for the 16S rDNA and rRNA library construction is given in Supplementarytable1.
-A first PCR was performed to amplify the V3-V4 variable region of the 16S rDNA and rRNA; the PCR condition details and oligonucleotide sequences are given in Supplementary information.
+We prepared genomic DNA (gDNA) from dissected tissue samples that were fixed in ethanol and stored at -20°C before processing.
+RNA was prepared from fresh tissue. gDNA or RNA were used as template for 16S Ribosomal RNA (16S rRNA) or DNA (16S rDNA) amplification.
+A detailed list of samples used for the 16S rDNA and rRNA library construction is given in Supplementary_table_1.
+A first set of three replicate PCR reactions was performed to amplify the V3-V4 variable region of the 16S rDNA and rRNA; the PCR condition details and oligonucleotide sequences are given in Supplementary Extended_materials_and_methods.
 The PCR products were sent to the GeT sequencing facility (France Génomique, INRA, Toulouse) for library preparation and sequencing.
 PCR products were purified and quantified by spectrophotometry and a second PCR was performed to integrate a barcode index.
 The barcoded PCR products were pooled and their quality was checked using capillarity electrophoresis and quantitative PCR.
 Finally, the PCR products were sequenced using a Miseq (supplied by Illumina).
 We obtained a total of 3,647,548 clean read counts from 132 samples.
-The metadata and number of sequences obtained by sample is given in Supplementary Table 1.
+The metadata and number of sequences obtained by sample is given in Supplementary_table_1.

 16S rRNA and 16s rDNA sequence analysis

 We sequenced 62 samples and obtained an average of 25,218 assembled paired-end sequences per sample, with a minimum of 8,134 and a maximum of 66,578.
 We used the FROG pipeline for OTUs identification and taxonomic affiliation (Escudié et al., 2018).
 Overlapping reads were assembled and sequences were dereplicated before clustering using the SWARM algorithm.
 Chimeric sequences were then removed and OTUs were filtered on abundance for at least 0.005%.
-Taxonomic affiliation of the OTUs was performed based on the 16S Sylva database (V.123) using blast and RDP classifier.
+Taxonomic affiliation of the OTUs was performed based on the 16S SILVA database (V.123) using blast and RDP classifier.

 We used script implemented in R to perform different microbiome community analysis (provided on GitHub at https://npollet.github.io/metatetard/) (R Core Team, 2019).
 Source-sink analysis was performed using Feast (Shenhav et al., 2019).